 Opioid drugs include heroin, fentanyl, methadone, morphine, oxycodone, and other prescription and non-prescription pain relievers.
 Although opioids may be the leading drug causing drug overdoses, many other drugs that are sold in pharmacies and prescribed by doctors may be lethal medications as much as the ones you purchase on the street, causing thousands of preventable tragedies every year.
 Therefore, it’s important to be aware of the common, most dangerous prescription meds and watch out for your loved ones taking more than the recommended amount or mixing the medication with other drugs.

-The staff at Avenues Recovery have years of combined experience working with addicts.
+The staff at Avenues Recovery, with years of combined experience working with addicts, are often asked "What is the most dangerous prescription medication?"
 We’ve compiled the following list of the top 15 most dangerous drugs.

 What Are The Most Dangerous Medications?